PdxCodeGuild/Full-Stack-Day-Class/gitbranching.md

 ```

 ## Checking Out Branches
-Then to swap to a specific branch:
+Then to swap your _working directory_ to a specific branch:
 ```bash
 git checkout BRANCH
 ```

+This will give you an error if you have un-committed changes in your working directory, since it would overwrite them.

 ## Merging Branches
 Then, once some work is finalized, you can **merge** it back into the `master` branch.